hanlim83/AppSecProject/README.md

 ## External Resources Used
 - Bootstrap (Local JS/CSS when in Development, CDN when in Production)
 - jQuery (Local JS when in Development, CDN when in Production)
+- jQuery Vaildation (Local JS when in Development, CDN when in Production)
+- jQuery Vaildation Unobtrusive (Local JS when in Development, CDN when in Production)
 - Popper (Local JS when in Development, CDN when in Production)
 - Google Material Icons (CDN regardless of Development or Production)
 - TurboLinksJS (Local JS when in Development, CDN when in Production)